crcx/retroforth/doc/RETRO-Book.md

 ```

 Once defined there is no difference between our new word and
-any of the words already provided by the RETRO system.
+any of the words already provided by the Retro system.

 # Syntax

-RETRO has more syntax than a traditional Forth due to ideas
+Retro has more syntax than a traditional Forth due to ideas
 borrowed from ColorForth and some design decisions.
 This has
 some useful traits, and helps to make the language more
 consistent.